Title III of the Elementary and Secondary Education Act

 Title III services provided to children and educational personnel in private schools must be equitable and timely and address their educational needs.

 Funds provided for educational services for private school children and educational personnel must be equal, taking into account the number and educational needs of those children, to the funds provided for participating public school children.

 Title III services provided to private school children and educational personnel must be secular, neutral, and nonideological.

-LEAs may serve private school LEP children and educational personnel either directly or through contracts with public and private agencies, organizations and institutions.
+LEAs may serve private school ELLs and educational personnel either directly or through contracts with public and private agencies, organizations and institutions.